 General communication procedure

 45.1 § 1 As a general rule, it rests with the aircraft station to establish communication with the aeronautical station.
 For this purpose, the aircraft station may call the aeronautical station only when it comes within the designated operational coverage area of the latter.[Comment: It is not always true that the aircraft initiates the communication especially when you consider Mode S, ADS-B, Volmet and ATIS.
 Also are all signals intitiated from within the DOC].

+[Comment: to be confirmed and in any case, the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC]

 45.2 § 2 An aeronautical station having traffic for an aircraft station may call this station if it has reason to believe that the aircraft station is keeping watch and is within the designated operational coverage area (see No. 45.1.1) of the aeronautical station.[Comment: see above]

+[Comment: the principle is correct but, the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC]

 45.3 § 3 When an aeronautical station receives calls in close succession from several aircraft stations, it decides on the order in which these stations may transmit their traffic.
 Its decision shall be based on the priority in Article 44.